mroughan/aleph-zero-heroes/content/about.md

  + picture books and graphic novels
  + choose your own adventure books, which combine games with prose

-and so on, or the modern mash-ups that the web has made so easy to augmented reality systems.
+and so on, or the modern mash-ups that the web has made it so easy to create augmented reality systems.

 But technology today has allowed artists and writers to build much larger joint constructs, and that is what I am interested in here.